zainabx78/tech501-udemy/Project 2 - Use Docker for 2-tier app/README.md

 - Tool for defining and managing multi-container Docker applications.
 - Simplifies development, testing and deployment by allowing users to define and run multiple services using a single YAML configuration file (docker-compose.yml).
+- Easier to use this docker compose file than run commands to deploy containers.
 - Key benefits include:

   - Easier Multi-Container Management: Simplifies starting and stopping multiple services (e.g., databases, APIs, frontends).